Awesome freeriding, stacks of fresh powder, fantastic night riding, lots of runs, decent lift system, Good parks & pipes. Quite a combination!

 Niseko freeriding 1 / Photo: Niseko HANAZONO Resort by Niseko Photography

 The word is definitely out on Niseko, by the start of every season stacks of new buildings have sprouted up to cater to the huge demand.
-The place has retained character, though not necessarily Japanese character and resembles a Colorado town.
+A mix between larger, architectural modern buildings and tiny streets lined with 6ft+ snowbanks helps Grand Hirafu retain a certain character, although not necessarily Japanese character – more of a Colorado ski town (but charming nonetheless).

 Many of the restaurants, bars and lodges are owned and run by westerners and you never really need to know a word of Japanese.
 There are still a few authentic Japanese restaurants but they have become the exception to the rule.

 Within the resort boundary there is plenty of shredding to be done between the nicely spaced birch trees, and natural pillow lines are in abundance.
-Very few areas are roped off and it’s essential to abide by the rules if you want to keep your lift pass.
+Very few areas are roped off, but instead marked by a ‘Gate’ system and it’s essential to abide by the rules if you want to keep your lift pass.
+If you cut the ropes, consequences can be pretty severe.

 The 900m of continuous vertical will give those looking to clock up the miles on the pistes plenty of opportunity.
 It’s mainly a mixture of reds and easy greens, the black runs are generally left un-groomed and in a semi-permanent mogulled state.

-Freestylers don’t worry, you certainly haven’t been ignored, there are 2 halfpipes and 4 main terrain parks spaced over the resort.
+Freestylers don’t worry, you certainly haven’t been ignored, there are 2 main parks in the resort.

-Almost the entire area is floodlit and is open every night until 9pm.
+Almost the entire area is floodlit and is open every night until 8.30pm.
 The lights are so bright that you can still board through the trees between the pistes, it is a strange but incredible experience and often the slopes are very empty.
+When the snow’s been falling all day some of the best runs you’ll do are at night.

-The lift system is modern with gondolas and express chairs whisking you up to the top of the treeline.
-Above the treeline things change and due to a change in environmental law, the resort is no longer allowed to develop this area so you’ll find lots of slow one-man chairs taking you up to the peak.
-This can lead to bottle necks when crossing between An’nupuri and Higashiyama areas.
+The lift system is relatively modern with gondolas and express chairs whisking you up to the top of the treeline.
+Above the treeline things change and due to a change in environmental law, the resort is no longer allowed to develop this area so you’ll find lots of slow one-man chairs (aka Pizza Boxes) taking you up to the peak.
+This can lead to bottle necks when crossing between areas.